imgix/gatsby/README.md

         // This configures which nodes to modify.
         fields: [
-          // Add an object to this array for each node type you want to modify {
+          // Add an object to this array for each node type you want to modify.
+Follow the instructions below for this.
-            // This is an example for Contentful.

-            // This is the GraphQL node type that you want to modify.
-There's
-            // more info on how to find this below.
-            nodeType: 'ContentfulAsset',

-            // This is used to pull the raw image URL from the node you want to
-            // transform.
-It is passed the node to transform as an argument, and
-            // expects a URL to be returned.
-            // See more information below on how to set this.

-            getURL: (node) => `https:${node.file.url}`,

-            // This is the name of imgix field that will be added to the type.
-            fieldName: 'imgixImage',
-          },
-          // Add other elements for each node type to transform.
         ],
       },
     },